skurski/tutorials/spring/Spring-IoC.md

 ### Bean Scopes
-Spring allows to declare the scope of the objects that will be created within the container.
+Spring allows to declare the scope of the objects within the container.
 (Simply we can define how many objects of concreate type will be created).
+Predefine scopes:

-    * declared using @Scope annotation
+ * to indicate scope we use __@Scope__ annotation
  * __singleton__ (default) — one instance of the bean is created for the entire application, may not be safe for mutable objects
  * __prototype__ — one instance of the bean is created every time the bean is injected into or retrieved from the Spring application context.
  * Also when using web app:
      * __session__ - one instance of the bean is created for each HTTP session.
      * __request__ - one instance of the bean is created for each HTTP request.
-        * __globalSession__ - one instance of the bean is created for global HTTP session.
+     * __globalSession__ - one instance of the bean is created for global HTTP session, typically only valid when used in a portlet context
      * __application__ - one instance of the bean is created for a lifecycle of a ServletContext
      * __websocket__ - one instance of the beank is created for a lifecycle of a WebSocket

 ### Lifecycle Mechanisms
-There are three options for controlling bean lifecycle behavior: the InitializingBean and DisposableBean callback interfaces; custom init() and destroy() methods; and the @PostConstruct and @PreDestroy annotations.
-You can combine these mechanisms to control a given bean.
+__There are three options for controlling bean lifecycle behavior: the InitializingBean and DisposableBean callback interfaces; custom init() and destroy() methods; and the @PostConstruct and @PreDestroy annotations.__ You can combine these mechanisms to control a given bean.

-Multiple lifecycle mechanisms configured for the same bean, with different initialization methods, are called as
+Multiple lifecycle mechanisms configured for the same bean, with different initialization methods, are called as follows:

-follows:
+1. __Construct methods:__

-    Methods annotated with @PostConstruct
+   * Methods annotated with @PostConstruct
-    afterPropertiesSet() as defined by the InitializingBean callback interface A custom configured init() method
+   * afterPropertiesSet() as defined by the InitializingBean callback interface
+   * A custom configured init() method

-    Destroy methods are called in the same order:
+2. __Destroy methods__ are called in the same order:
-    Methods annotated with @PreDestroy
+   * Methods annotated with @PreDestroy
-    destroy() as defined by the DisposableBean callback interface A custom configured destroy() method
+   * destroy() as defined by the DisposableBean callback interface
+   * A custom configured destroy() method

 #### Spring Annotations: